gummikana/NoMoreMoney/rules.md

 1. Banker Auction
 2. Loan Payment
 3. Auction of Investment Cards
-4. Cash In Investment Cards
+4. Cash In of Investment Cards
 5. Roll for Crashes

 0. Reveal New Investments